PiotrOlchawa/SpringMVCContactManager/readme.md

 All configuration parameters are available in the contactmanager.properties file.

-One of the goals of the application was to see and practice how the Spring 5 Framework works without using springboot in the basic configuration with SpringSecurity and JPA.
+One of the goals of the application was to see and practice how the Spring 5 Framework works without using springboot in the basic configuration with SpringSecurity and JPA (H2 file).

 ## Getting Started